kuyeseraAi/kai/about.markdown

 permalink: /about/
 ---

 **Kuyesera AI** Lab is based at the [Malawi University of Business and Applied Sciences][mubas-organization].
 The lab was established in 2020/21 by Dr. Amelia Taylor.
-The lab started with projects in NLP: information retrieval for legal text and the development of annotated language datasets(Chichewa) for machine translation.

-The establishment of the AI Lab then occurred naturally as the number of projects increased and Dr. Taylor won a larger grant via the PEACH project.
-This enabled the recruitment of other members of the lab.

 The emphasis of the lab is on research in computer science / data science / AI with a software engineering component.
 We aim to: